 Janet M. Burns, who died on February 6, 1875, was the

 eldest 4½ year old daughter of John and Jane Burns.
 John Burns

-now represented by Burns, Philp & Co, in whose firm
+now represented by Burns, Philp & Co, in whose firm James

 Burns is managing partner.

 Alexander Gordon Cummings, who died on December 28, 1866, was the four year old child of Charles C. and Helen Cummings, who in those far off days, kept an hotel at the corner of George and Turbot Streets.